FLIP865/hyprland-config/README.md

-# Мой конфиг для hyprland
+# My config for hyprland